PrincetonUniversity/lucid/readme.md

 ## Getting Started

-The best way to get started with Lucid is to compile it from source (instructions below), download the ([Visual Studio syntax highlighting extension](https://github.com/benherber/Lucid-DPT-VSCode-Extension)), and then follow the [tutorials](https://github.com/PrincetonUniversity/lucid/tree/main/tutorials/readme.md) to run a program in the interpreter.
+The best way to get started with Lucid is to compile it from source (instructions below), download the ([Visual Studio syntax highlighting extension](https://github.com/benherber/Lucid-DPT-VSCode-Extension)), and then follow the [tutorials](https://github.com/PrincetonUniversity/lucid/tree/main/tutorials/readme.md).

 ## Installation